KhramtsovMaksim/Fluture/README.md

 </details>

 Allows [continuation-passing-style][1] functions to be turned into Future-returning functions.

 Takes a function which accepts as its last parameter a [Nodeback](#types), and a value, and returns a Future.
 When forked, the Future calls the function with the value and a Nodeback and resolves the second argument passed to the Nodeback, or or rejects with the first argument.

+Furthermore; `encaseN2` and `encaseN3` are binary and ternary versions of `encaseN`, applying two or three arguments to the given function respectively.

 ```js
 var fs = require('fs');